konveyor/analyzer-lsp/docs/incident_selector.md

 --incident-selector='!package || package=com.example.apps'
 ```

-When this is used, any incident that does not have a variable `package` or any of the packages described above, will be incldued.
+When this is used, any incident that does not have a variable `package` or any of the packages described above will be included.

 #### Excluding packages